dinnerisserved/WiFiAnalyzer/README.md

 ### Comprehensive WiFi View

-The WiFi Information Application offers more WiFi view features in a single snapshot than any other application currently available.
+The WiFi Analyzer Application offers more WiFi view features in a single snapshot than any other application currently available.
 Users can access a wide array of information including:

 - Detailed network identification (SSID, BSSID, security type)
 - Comprehensive connection details (IP configuration, gateway, DNS)